bhail300/bhail300/README.md

 ### Hi there 👋
 - My name is Blen Haile

+- I am currently a student in the last term of the Digital Design and Development diploma program at the British Columbia Institute of Technology.

-- I am primarily a UI/UX Designer, but I also have knowledge in Front-end web development and Graphic Design.
+- I'm primarily a UI/UX Designer, but I also have knowledge in Front-end web development and Graphic Design.

 - I plan to delve into Back-end coding and possibly becoming a Full Stack Web Developer.
 <!--